hullw-lab/MIND_news/README.md

 ### The sourcing problem

 Microsoft disabled public access to the original MIND Azure blob at `https://mind201910small.blob.core.windows.net/release/`.
 Kaggle only had the training set and the official MIND website's validation set was just a duplicate of the training.
-I actually had to do the whole experiment again with a temporal split after I saw the AUC score being way too high and saw that the data in the validation set was the exact same as the training set, so
+I actually had to do the whole experiment again with a temporal split after I saw the AUC score being way too high and saw that the data in the validation set was the exact same as the training set.

 ### The fix: temporal 75/25 holdout

 Rather than train and evaluate on the same data, I implemented a temporal 75/25 split of the real train file: the first 117,723 impressions (Nov 9 through Nov 10) became the training set, and the last 39,242 impressions (Nov 11 through Nov 14) became the held-out validation set.
-This is a proper temporal holdout — the model is trained on earlier impressions and evaluated on later impressions it has never seen.
+The model is trained on earlier impressions and evaluated on later impressions it has never seen.
 All results in this report come from this clean split, not from in-sample evaluation.
 The script that performs the split is included in the repository as `temporal_split.py`.

 ### How this differs from the canonical split